 Lynch relayed his manager’s words to Bleacher Report years later: “They have a talented young winger.
 Look out for him, okay?

 United had an official/unofficial (depends who you ask) association with Sporting CP at the time.

-The two clubs agreed to share scouting advice and training techniques, as well as organising a certain friendly.
+The two clubs agreed to share scouting advice and training techniques, as well as organising the friendly in question.

 United’s major benefit of the partnership was a priority fast track to Sporting’s blooming talent — the Portuguese club’s academy has long been recognised for its prolific output.

 What’s often cited a spontaneous, reactive transfer was actually methodically cultivated.

 “We have been negotiating for Cristiano for quite some time,” Ferguson said when the transfer was confirmed two days after the friendly.